goodguyry/bella/README.md

 # From bella.config

 # Local configuration file
-# Required to be served from root directory
+# Required to be served from the project's root directory

 {